Old Town Hall Historic District (Huntington, New York)

-Old Town Hall Historic District is a national historic district located at Huntington in Suffolk County, New York.
-The district has eight contributing buildings.
-It includes civic buildings, a church, a cemetery, and residential buildings.
-Properties date from initial settlement in 1653 to the early 20th century.
-Located in the district are sites such as the Old Huntington Town Hall itself on the northeast corner of Main Street and Stewart Avenue, the Fort Golgotha and the Old Burial Hill Cemetery across from there, and the former Huntington Sewing and Trade School.
+Old Town Hall Historic District is a national historic district located in Huntington, Suffolk County, New York.
+The district consists of eight contributing buildings, including civic structures, a church, a cemetery, and residential properties.
+These buildings represent a range of historical periods, with some dating back to the initial settlement in 1653 through to the early 20th century.

+Notable sites within the district include the Old Huntington Town Hall, located at the northeast corner of Main Street and Stewart Avenue, the Fort Golgotha and the Old Burial Hill Cemetery situated across from the Town Hall, the First Universalist Society Church at 6 Nassau Road, and the former Huntington Sewing and Trade School.

-It was added to the National Register of Historic Places in 1985.
+The district was added to the National Register of Historic Places in 1985.